googleapis/oauth2client/docs/index.rst

 Supported Python Versions
 -------------------------

-We support Python 2.6, 2.7, 3.3+.
+We support Python 2.7 and 3.3+.
 (Whatever this file says, the truth is always represented by our `tox.ini`_).

 .. _tox.ini: https://github.com/google/oauth2client/blob/master/tox.ini